 Unlike the false eyelashes you can purchase at the drugstore, eyelash extensions are not applied to the skin, but are rather glued on top of your actual eyelashes.
 “Lash extensions are semi-permanent synthetic, faux mink, mink or silk fibers which are applied strand to strand of your natural lashes to enhance your natural eye,” explains Richardson.
 “They’re carefully applied one at a time (typically 80 -140 lashes per eye) using a specially-formulated, semi-permanent glue that will not irritate or damage the natural lash.”

-Synthetic silk are typically the more expensive lashes you can buy, since they are more flexible and cause less breakage to the natural lash than synthetic faux-mink.
-The lashes come in many different sizes, from 6mm-18mm, with different curl options.
+Synthetic silk are typically the more expensive lashes you can buy, since they are more flexible and cause less breakage to the natural lash than synthetic faux mink.
+The lashes come in many different sizes, from six millimeters to 18 millimeters, with different curl options.
 For example, you can get a “D” curl lash, where the tip sits closer to the brow.
 Or you can get a “C” curl, which is slightly less curly but still offers a dramatic effect.

 Cost, Longevity and Aftercare